metreniuk/interpreter-from-zero-to-one/readme.md

 });
 ```

--   add an inner `ReturnValue` data class and unwrap it in the `Program` evaluation
+We will introduce an inner `ReturnValue` data class and unwrap it in the `Program` evaluation.

 ```ts
 // src/evaluator/value.ts

 export class ReturnValue implements Value {
     type = "RETURN_VALUE" as const;

     innerValue: Value;

     constructor(innerValue: Value) {